Receipt: Customer history

 If linked to a customer shop account, some retailers' point-of-sale systems also allow the salesperson to see a complete record of the customer's buying history.
 A receipt (or a copy of a receipt) is the proof of purchase usually needed to make a return and often plays a vital part in a company's return and exchange policy.

 Recipients

-An invoice goes to the person responsible for paying the bill while the shipping list (or packaging slip) goes to the recipient.
+An invoice is sent to the person responsible for payment, while the shipping list (or packing slip) is included with the recipient’s shipment.
 The shipping list is included in the shipped box.
 In some scenarios, the same person will pay the bill and receive the shipment.
-However, a person can buy and pay for a product and send it to someone else (e.g. a gift).
+However, someone may purchase and pay for a product to be delivered to another person (e.g., as a gift).

-Shipping list details
+Shipping or packing list details

-Shipping lists vary depending on the business and its products.
-Every shipment to a customer should contain a shipping list with the order date, the products included, and the quantity of each product.
+Shipping or packing lists vary depending on the business and its products.
+Every shipment to a customer should contain a shipping or packing list with the order date, the products included, and the quantity of each product.
 Some businesses may include the weight of each product.
 Many recipients use them as checklists when unpacking their shipments.
 If something they ordered is missing or shipped in error, they alert the seller.

+In Carlos Soto Sau v AP Moller-Maersk AS, a packing list for a fish shipment included a reference to a "rejection clause", which could have been treated as a reference to terms and conditions applicable to the contract of sale, but the person who received the packing list saw its only purpose as being "to confirm the number of cartons and weight of the goods" and, as no issues of ownership were alerted to him, the court held that he was entitled to use the packing list in this way.